 AI in the hiring process can also be off-putting to candidates.
 Those who are uncomfortable with the use of AI in hiring might withdraw their candidacies.
 The reason for this discomfort is that many people do not trust machines to make good judgments about their qualifications for a job.
 Several large companies have already reported flaws in their AI recruitment algorithms.

 Finally, AI is only as good as its data sets.
 The rapid growth of machine learning-based AI has created a demand for large amounts of data to train the algorithms appropriately.
 Even with massive data access, training AI to filter resumes as precisely as a human recruiter is still tricky.

 This difficulty is compounded by the fact that humans are better at noticing subtle details in resumes.
 They can spot potential great hires even if a resume does not accurately reflect a candidate’s skills and experience.

-In conclusion, AI technology help with in recruitment.
+In conclusion, AI technology can help with hiring.
 Automating processes and improving accuracy can save businesses time and money on recruitment efforts.
 Additionally, using AI to identify candidates who are the best fit for a role can help organizations increase their chances of finding top talent.
 AI has vast potential to improve efficiency and effectiveness in recruitment.